vVic-DEV/Xstrap/README.md

 > [!CAUTION]
-> The only official place to download Froststrap is this GitHub repository.
-Any other websites offering downloads or claiming to be us are not controlled by us (Example: Froststrap.org, Froststrap.com).
+> This is the only official place to install Froststrap.
+Any other websites offering downloads or claiming to be us are not controlled by us (Example: Froststrap.com).
 We strongly recommend **not** downloading from any unofficial sources.
->
-> This project has nothing to do with Hellstrap/Voidstrap, so please don't bring drama from that bootstrapper

 <p align="center">
     <img src="https://github.com/Meddsam/Froststrap/raw/main/Images/Bloxstrap-full-dark.png#gh-dark-mode-only" width="700">